 How does Solstice West implement a holistic approach to treatment?

 Solstice West takes a whole-person, holistic approach when it comes to helping teens with substance use issues.
-This means that we consider all the difference parts and pieces that may be affecting your daughter and her substance use, including her social, emotional, academic, medical, nutritional, and spiritual needs.
+This means that we consider all the different parts and pieces that may be affecting your daughter and her substance use, including her social, emotional, academic, medical, nutritional, and spiritual needs.
 We believe that all of these things contribute to her well-being as well as the mind-body connection.
 Here are some examples of how we integrate this approach into the program: